jamiealbertelli/SimpleFaceitDemoScript/README.md

     + FullyQualifiedErrorId : UnauthorizedAccess
 ```

-it is easy to solve.
+It is easy to solve.

 - Run PowerShell as Administrator